 I might guess that perhaps the first lyrics come from a section of scratch vocal that Rodrigo couldn’t quite beat performance-wise when she came to record the ‘proper’ vocal takes on a totally different mic.
 If that’s the reason, then fair enough – I’d always rather favour performance over sonics!

 One thing that’s intriguing about the vocal melody during the middle section is that the tune is extremely similar to the archetypal schoolyard taunt “Nyeh-nyeh!
 Nyeh-nyeh!
 Nye-ny-nye-ny-nyeh-nyeh!” – the intervals aren’t exactly the same, but the melodic and rhythmic profiles are otherwise bang on.
 It’d be interesting to know if this was an intentional attempt to appeal to our collective unconscious, or whether it’s just serendipity.
-Certainly, this kind of half-quotation of nursery-rhyme tunes/words has plenty of precendent: the ‘Bah Bah Black Sheep’ paraphrase at the start of Gotye’s 'Somebody That I Used To Know'; the lyrical allusions to ‘Twinkle, Twinkle, Little Star’ in Rihanna’s 'Diamonds' and to ‘Rock-a-bye Baby’ in Clean Bandit’s 'Rockabye'; or the wholesale rhythmic and lyrical lifts from ‘Heads, Shoulders, Knees, And Toes’ in Ofenbach & Quarterhead’s recent EDM tune of the same name.
+Certainly, this kind of half-quotation of nursery-rhyme tunes/words has plenty of precendent: the ‘Bah Bah Black Sheep’ paraphrase at the start of Gotye’s 'Somebody That I Used To Know'; the allusions to ‘Twinkle, Twinkle, Little Star’ in Rihanna’s 'Diamonds' and Nicki Minaj’s 'Starships', and to ‘Rock-a-bye Baby’ in Clean Bandit’s 'Rockabye'; or the wholesale rhythmic and lyrical lifts from ‘Heads, Shoulders, Knees, And Toes’ in Ofenbach & Quarterhead’s recent EDM tune of the same name.

 The synth programming is full of treats too.
 There’s the surprising off-beat bass note at 0:24, a kind of pre-echo of the proper bass part that’ll only appear much later 0:54 – a trick I always associate with that unexpected chorus-section guitar ‘chug’ trespassing on the verse in Radiohead’s ‘Creep’.
 I love the pitch-bends first heard at 0:29, and the way they’re also a foretaste of the portamento slides we hear once the bass line arrives.
 I think people too often forget about the pitchbend wheel these days, now that there are so many other more fancy modulations available on modern softsynths.